rca/compose-flow/README.md

 compose-flow -e prod deploy
 ```

-Behind the scenes this uses `docker stack` to clean up and re-deploy your code to the production Swarm cluster.
+Behind the scenes this uses `docker stack` to clean up and re-deploy your code to the production Swarm cluster using production environment variables.

 ### Using docker-compose